RayHightower/RayHightower.com/_posts/2015-11-27-orange-pi-mini-2-setup-for-mac-os-x.markdown

    1:                      Linux                         43.0 MB    disk1s1
    2:                      Linux                         3.6 GB     disk1s2

-$ diskutil list
+$

 ```

 ### Gotcha: The Disk You Inserted...

 As soon as the disk image finished writing to the SD card, a dialog box popped up with the following error message: `The disk you inserted was not readable by this computer.`

-I hit `eject` and I removed the SD card from my Mac.
-When I inserted the microSD card into the OrangePi Mini 2, the board booted immediately.
-No idea why we got the error message.
+What to do?
+Ignore the message, hit `eject`, and remove the SD card from your Mac.
+When you insert the microSD card into the OrangePi Mini 2, the board should boot immediately.
+No idea why the error message popped up, and your mileage may vary.
 Did the Mac suddenly realize that it had been formatting a Linux image all along?
 Who knows!
 The important thing: The new image boots the Orange Pi successfully.